jack-bradshaw/monorepo/README.md

 bash presubmit/mainfest.sh
 ```

-Presubmit may modify the working directory so stage any changes before execution.
+Presubmit may modify the working directory so stage all changes before running presubmit to avoid lost work.

 ## LICENSE